Solo Work

 Chandalika premiered in Vancouver in 2011, and has since been performed in Los Angeles, and at The Esplanade, Singapore.

-Stree Katha – the three tragic heroines of the Ramayana
+STREE KATHA – the three tragic heroines of the Ramayana

 Mythili’s first acclaimed full length solo work explores the undercurrent of social expectations and implication of the female through three heroines of the Epic Ramayana.